New Hampshire Historical Society

 9:30 a.m. to 5 p.m.

-Two new exhibitions, Discovering New Hampshire and Remembrance and Reality: Landscape Paintings of New Hampshire, will open in October 2015.
+Two new exhibitions, Discovering New Hampshire and Remembrance and Reality: Landscape Paintings of New Hampshire, will open on November 6, 2015.

 Take Interstate 93 to Exit 14.
 Northbound - turn left at the light at the end of the exit ramp; Southbound - turn right at the light at the end of the exit ramp.
 Move into the left lane in order to take a left onto North Main Street.
 Take the next right onto Park Street (a one-way street that goes up the right side of the State House).
 At the stop sign, continue straight; the New Hampshire Historical Society is the granite building on the right.
 Metered parking is available on surrounding streets and in downtown Concord's public parking garages.
 Street parking is free on the weekends.

 Admission to the Society's historic building at Park Street is free of charge during the climate control and energy-efficiency renovations.

 Blue Star Museums